Skip to main content

 • More challenging recovery

-• Requires comprehensive rehabilitation
+• Requires comprehensive training

 • May need longer treatment duration